 (6) the guardian is convicted of a crime other than a petty misdemeanor or traffic offense, and if so, the case number and court location; or

 (7) an order for protection or harassment restraining order is issued against the guardian, and if so, the case number and court location.

-(c) A ward or interested person of record with the court may submit to the court a written statement disputing statements or conclusions regarding the condition of the ward or addressing any disciplinary or legal action that is contained in the guardian's reports and may petition the court for an order that is in the best interests of the ward or for other appropriate relief.
+(c) A person subject to guardianship or interested person of record with the court may submit to the court a written statement disputing statements or conclusions regarding the condition of the person subject to guardianship or addressing any disciplinary or legal action that is contained in the guardian's reports and may petition the court for an order that is in the best interests of the person subject to guardianship or for other appropriate relief.

-(e) The court may appoint a visitor to review a report, interview the ward or guardian, and make any other investigation the court directs.
+(f) The court may appoint a visitor to review a report, interview the person subject to guardianship or guardian, and make any other investigation the court directs.